carlosfrancia/ansible-elk-docker/readme.md

 ## Changing the number of instances

-To change the number of instances required, either set the count variable in roles/deploy/defaults/main.yml, or pass in count=$requirednumber of instances via the command line:
+To change the number of instances required, either set the count variable in roles/aws/defaults/main.yml, or pass in ec2_count=$requirednumber of instances via the command line:

-ansible-playbook -i ec2.py deploy-elk-stack.yml -e count=15
+ansible-playbook -i ec2.py deploy-elk-stack.yml -e ec2_count=15

 ## Pre-requisites